finengmath/finengmath.github.io/CONTRIBUTING.md

-# Contributing to the Finnish–English Math Dictionary
+# Contributing to the Finnish–English Mathematical Lexicon

 Welcome!
 This repository collects mathematical concepts with their Finnish and English terms.
 Thank you for helping improve it.